DecisionsDev/odm-docker-kubernetes/azure/README.md

 kubectl get nodes
 ```

 The following example output shows the single node created in the previous steps.
-Make sure that the status of the node is Ready:
+Make sure that the status of the node is Ready.
-Output??

 | NAME | STATUS | ROLES | AGE | VERSION |
 |---|---|---|---|---|
 | aks-nodepool1-31718369-0  | Ready  |  agent |  6m44s  | v1.12.8 |